 By Rich Francey, Head Coach

-The early part of the season was filled with many non-region matches against 3A, 4A, 5A, and 6A schools, including Brighton, East, West, Highland, Grantsville, and Murray.
-It was good for the team to compete against some of the larger schools, as it gave our players confidence early on that would help as the season progressed.
+The early part of the season was filled with many non-region matches against 3A, 4A, 5A, and 6A schools, including Ogden, Brighton, West, Morgan, Grantsville, Murray, and Manti.
+It is always good for the team to compete against some of the larger schools, as it gives the players some early challenges and confidence.
+With the changes in how state is now seeded, it also gave the coaching staff the opportunity to play some of our JV girls in some varsity matches.